TheArturthur/CoppermindScraper/Cosmere/Elendel.md

 As head of the executive branch, the governor is in charge of the entire Elendel Constabulary, with the several Constable-generals directly below him.
 This means, among other things, that he needs to sign any changes or improvements to the constabulary, like new training programs, before they can be implemented.
 The constabulary also needs approval from the governor to institute martial law.
 In addition, the Governor has the ability to veto senate bills.

 #### Ministers
-The governor is assisted in his duty as head of the executive branch by a an executive staff.
+The governor is assisted in his duty as head of the executive branch by an executive staff.
 This staff contains a wide range of professions include the sanitation director, minister of trade, secretary of education, minister of public affairs, and minister of science and technology.
 After 348 [[Catacendre\|PC]], it also had the new position of Disaster Preparations Officer.

 ### Constabulary and Law Enforcement
 Elendel has a large constabulary, also called the guard.
 This constabulary is divided into eight precincts, with one located in each of the city's octants.
 Each of these precincts employs roughly six hundred constables.
 While the constabulary offers good work, and steady promotions, there is not much prestige and wealth going around, except for the rank of Constable-General.
 Many of Elendel's poor citizens distrust the constables.
 There are also proportionally few women in the constabulary.
 The year 348 [[Catacendre\|PC]] saw reforms by special detective [[Marasi Colms\|Marasi Colms]] about how to police slums and the proper training of constables.